fredgj/typecorrector/README.rst

 - mult('2', '3', '4')
 - kw_mult(first='2', second='3', third='4')

-By looking at the function definitions we can still see that the both parameters of add are supposed to be integers and mult and kw_mult also work with integers.
-By decorating the functions this it should be a clear hint what types we want to operate with, even though it allows some margin of error.
+When looking at the function definitions of add, mult and kw_mult we can easily see that the arguments are supposed to be integers.
+By decorating the functions like this it should be a clear hint what types we want the parameters to be passed in as, even though it allows some margin of error.

 Known issues